 Expected Rate of Return - Pension expense increases as the expected rate of return on pension plan assets decreases.
 In estimating the expected return on plan assets, the Company considers the historical returns on plan assets and future expectations of asset returns.
-The Company utilized an expected rate of return on plan assets of 7.50% in 2015 and 2014, and 7.75% in 2013.
+The Company utilized an expected rate of return on plan assets of 7.50% in 2016, 2015 and 2014.
 This rate was based on the Company's long-term investment policy of equity securities: 20% - 80%; fixed income securities: 20% - 80%; and other, principally cash: 0% - 20%.
-A 0.5% decrease in the expected return on plan assets would increase annual pension expense by approximately \$157,000.
+A 0.5% decrease in the expected return on plan assets would increase annual pension expense by approximately \$156,000.

-The Company's unfunded benefit obligation was \$30.6 million and \$33.7 million at December 31, 2015 and 2014, respectively.
-The decrease between years was primarily due to an increase in the discount rate used to determine the funded status of the plan.
+The Company's unfunded benefit obligation was \$28.2 million and \$30.6 million at December 31, 2016 and 2015, respectively.
+The decrease between years was primarily due to the pension plan freeze, effective December 31, 2016.
+The effect of the freeze was a reduction of the projected benefit obligation to the amount of the plans' accumulated benefit obligations.